使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Paul Driscoll - Chief Financial Officer, Vice President, Treasurer, Secretary

-Despite the increase in operating profit and income in the cord decline due to higher tax expense.
-In the third-quarter of 2024, we recorded a large tax benefit related to the exercising of stock options.
-This resulted in an effective tax rate of 8% in last year's third-quarter compared to 22% this year.
-Then income for the first nine months of September 30, 2025, and 2024 was $8.3 million or $2.03 per diluted share.
+Despite the increase in operating profit, net income in the quarter declined due to higher tax expense.
+In the third quarter of 2024, we recorded a large tax benefit related to the exercising of stock options.
+This resulted in an effective tax rate of 8% in last year's third quarter compared to 22% this year.
+Net income for the first nine months of September 30, 2025 and 2024, was $8.3 million or $2.03 per diluted share.

 Thank you, Paul.
 I will now open the call to questions.